Invariant connections and PBW theorem for Lie groupoid pairs: Equivariant principal bundles

 \begin{rmk} Fibered connection forms are specifically designed for equivariant principal bundles which are \emph{not} generalized morphisms.
 Indeed, if $P$ is a generalized morphism then $l=\pi$, the infinitesimal vector fields of the right $\U$-action span the tangent space to the $l$-fibers at all points, and condition \ref{defn:connection-epb-1} in Definition \ref{defn:connection-epb} entirely determines the values of $\omega$ at all points.
 On the other hand, since $R_\bisection(\hat v)=\left(\Ad_{\bisection^{-1}}(v)\right)^{\wedge}$ and since the left and right actions commute, the map defined by \ref{defn:connection-epb-1} also satisfies \ref{defn:connection-epb-2} and \ref{defn:connection-epb-3}.
 Hence, there exists one and only one fibered connection form on a generalized morphism, given by the inverse of \eqref{eq:Lie-PxU-to-PxP}.
-We will call it the \emph{canonical fibered connection form} on a generalized morphism.
+We will call it the \emph{Maurer--Cartan form} of a generalized morphism.

 Connection forms, on the other hand, reduce to the usual notion of connection form on a principal bundle when $\U$ is a Lie group and $\L$ is the (trivial) groupoid $M\toto M$ of a manifold.
 Moreover, when $\U$ is a Lie group and $\L$ is any Lie groupoid, our connection forms coincide with the connection forms on a principal bundle over a groupoid defined in \cite{laurent-gengoux_chern_2007}.